 A good approximate answer to this question are best-sellers.
 Best-sellers, by definition, are the most popular items and therefore are most likely to be well-received by the most number of people.
 However, not everyone will like every best-seller.
 Sending such people best-selling items may very well erode loyalty rather than strengthen it.
 You need to figure out what each person wants.
 You need to personalize.

 The products, content and offers that customers have purchased and browsed should give you a good understanding of what is likely to resonate.
 This information can be found within your transactional, web and email data.
 A good personalization system can use these data sources to determine which customers will like which products.
 In this way, you can personalize your outreach around customers’ tastes and earn their loyalty.

 On a related note, you won’t have to rely on discounts as much to drive engagement if you know what people are willing to purchase at full price.
 Weaning customers off of discount-heavy promotions yields more benefits than simply increasing your margins.
 Discounts can train customers to only act when those discounts are available as well as to perceive your brand as low value.
 Reducing your dependence on discounts can help to improve your brand’s image in the mind of the customer.

 Surprise customers with products they didn’t even know you carried

 Surprising customers with products they didn’t expect but which they find appealing gives them a compelling reason to keep interacting with your brand: what other awesome products will they encounter?
 Still, it’s pretty hard to determine which products people will like before they’ve actually purchased them.

-This is where personalization software and data comes in handy.
+This is where machine learning software and data come in.
 Without getting too much into the weeds, hidden within your transaction, web and email data are the trends and behavior that indicate interest for various products, even though customers have not yet purchased those products.
 A good personalization solution will be able to interpret your data and identify such products.
 You can then use this insight to inform your outreach on multiple channels.